spapas/keycloak-ggps/README.md

 # Keycloak GGPS provider

 Authenticate keycloak users from the Greek GGPS (ΓΓΠΣ).
-This was used https://github.com/dasniko/keycloak-user-spi-demo as a skeleton for the project.
+The [dasniko/keycloak-user-spi-demo](https://github.com/dasniko/keycloak-user-spi-demo) was used  as a skeleton for the project.